 Some issues to be aware of:

 - No one has the right to abuse another person, and no one should accept it.
-Physical or emotionally controlling behavior is never OK.
+Physical or emotionally controlling behaviour is never OK.

 - The responsibility for your communication lies with you alone.
 No one can make you say or do anything.
 You always have a choice in how you can react.